Marketing ROI: Definition and How to Calculate It

 Why is it hard to track marketing return on investment?

 There are a few key factors why marketing ROI is so difficult to track.
-We’ve broken it down to four main reasons:
+We’ve broken it down to three main reasons.

 Your data is disconnected

-This is a key one.
-Your lead and marketing data is out there.
-But, it’s disconnected.
-And it’s disconnected at every stage.
+Your lead and marketing data is out there, but it’s often disconnected at every stage of the journey.

-Take this example.
-A user engages with your website a number of times before they convert via a form fill.
+A user visits your website multiple times before they finally convert by filling out a form.

-While you might be tracking the form fill, how do you connect that lead conversion to the rest of their customer journey?
+Sure, you might be tracking that form fill, but how are you connecting that conversion to their entire customer journey?

-And then, when that lead converts into a sale, how do you connect that closed revenue to the full customer journey too?
+And when that lead turns into a sale, how do you link that revenue back to everything they did before buying?

 💡 Pro Tip